 Parents/ carers must inform the office whenever a child is absent from school, providing a reason.
 This will be recorded and added to the register and the teacher informed.
 Any notes written directly to teachers will be sent to the office in order they are processed appropriately and the correct codes entered into the register.

 Attendance will be entered on to the SIMS database.
-Daily attendance statistics will then be available to senior staff and the EWO.
+Daily attendance statistics will then be available to attendance staff and the Educational Welfare Officer (EWO).